gavinf97/groupnextflow/README.md

 # Group Nextflow Assignment

 ## Assignment Description
-Produce as working Hi-C nextflow script based off of the NF-core Hi-C pipeline steps and also include a singularity container for reproducibility. https://github.com/nf-core/hic
+Produce a working Hi-C nextflow script based off of the NF-core Hi-C pipeline steps and also include a singularity container for reproducibility. https://github.com/nf-core/hic

 ****Note: all code is strongly based off of the nf-core Hi-C script linked****